-David Letterman started a scholarship in 1985 for Ball State students with a telecommunications major or minor.
+David Letterman started a scholarship in 1985 for Ball State students with a media major or minor.

-He graduated in 1969 from what is now the Department of Telecommunications.
+He graduated in 1969 from what is now the Department of Media.
 A self-described average student, Letterman based his scholarship primarily on creativity, not grades.

 Applying students must submit a creative project, such as writing, research, interactive media, computer graphics, or websites.

 Awards go to a winner and two runners up:

 Besides submitting a creative project, students need to meet the following criteria:

 - have between 30 and 102 total credit hours at the end of the fall semester before applying